Twins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in four of their past 10 games and won two of those contests.
+- The Twins and their opponents have combined to hit the over three times in their last 10 games with a total.

-- In their last 10 games with a total, the Twins and their opponents are 3-6-1 when it comes to hitting the over.
+- The Twins have not covered in any of their last two games with a spread.
+Minnesota's past three contests have gone over the total, and the average total in that run was 7.7.

-- The Twins are winless against the spread in their last three chances.

 Twins Betting Records & Stats

-- Minnesota has combined with opponents to go over the total 27 times this season for a 27-34-5 record against the over/under.
+- Minnesota has played in 67 games with an over/under set, and have combined with its opponents to go over the total 28 times (28-34-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!